WHAT SHOULD BE IN MY STATEMENT OF PURPOSE?

 Students who are most competitive are able to articulate clearly why and how they have come to the conclusion that the PhD or PsyD is best for them.
-Also, it is important that you are able to articulate why and how any prior study or work has impacted your decision to apply to the clinical program at this point.
+It is also important that you can articulate why and how any prior study or work has impacted your decision to apply to the clinical program at this point.

-Applicants to the Clinical program for whom English is not their native language or the medium of instruction for all secondary and post-secondary education are required to take the TOEFL or IELTS Academic Format taken within the past two years in addition to the GRE.
+Applicants to the Clinical program for whom English is not their native language or the medium of instruction for all secondary and post-secondary education are required (in addition to the GRE) to take the TOEFL or IELTS, Academic Format, taken within the past two years.
 Click here for more detailed information on TOEFL requirements.

 The School of Psychology Admissions committee is made of students and faculty who evaluate all applications.
 Once this evaluation is completed, students may be offered an interview with the Clinical Department Faculty.
 This interview day serves to give prospective students an orientation to the School of Psychology, as well as gives us an opportunity to evaluate a student in a more dynamic way.
 Scores from a student’s file, as well as his or her interview are combined to create an overall score, which determines what recommendations are made for admittance.

 Last year we received approximately 110 applications.
-Slightly fewer than 40 percent of them will matriculate, making a cohort of about 40 to begin the program in the fall.
+Slightly fewer than 40 percent of them will matriculate, making a cohort of about 40 to begin the program in Fall quarter.

 A successful applicant writes well and clearly, has an undergraduate transcript that demonstrates ability and intelligence, and can articulate a goal (or goals) for graduate study.

 WHAT DO I HAVE TO SUBMIT FOR A COMPETITIVE APPLICATION TO THE CLINICAL DEPARTMENT?

 Applicants for the PhD or PsyD in Clinical Psychology program must submit the following: